huntedhawk/wimbeldungeon/README.md

 Rackets have a point of damage added if a player rolls a 5 or less.
 If a critical failure is rolled (i.e. 1) then two points of damage are added.
 After three points of damage a racket breaks and that player loses the point.
 A new racket is then given to the player and the game continues.

 Any roll above 15 gives the player a point of power.
 A critical success (i.e. 20) gives the player two points of power.
 Power can be spent to either reduce the threshold of your return by 5 (Calm in the Storm) or increase the threshold of opponents return by 5 (Press the Advantage).
 Reducing the threshold can be used even if the threshold has been raised by the use of power.
 Increasing the threshold is capped at 20. i.e. a natural 20 will still always return a shot.
 Power is gained even if the player doesn’t return the shot.
 I.e. rolls a 16 against an 18

+This code is licensed under the GNU GPL see LICENSE.md